What is Machine Learning Engineer: Responsibilities, Skills, and Value Brought

 Machine learning engineer vs. data scientist

 A data scientist is more of a creative researcher who carries out experiments with data and models.
 This position requires a solid grasp of statistics, analytics, and reporting methods rather than proficiency in programming languages.
-Their task is to build ML models to get business insights.
+Their task is to prepare data and build ML models to get business insights.

 A machine learning engineer is more of a tech specialist who designs, maintains, and upgrades AI systems upon which models operate.
 In other words, they take algorithms created by data scientists and make them work in a production environment or organization workflow at scale.
 MLEs ensure that the models will reach your phones, computers, and other tech equipment.